dataprofessor/streamlit-shap/README.md

 [`streamlit-shap`](https://github.com/snehankekre/streamlit-shap) is a Streamlit component that provides a wrapper to display [SHAP](https://github.com/slundberg/shap) plots in [Streamlit](https://streamlit.io/).

-`streamlit-shap` is developed by our in-house staff [Snehan Kekre](https://github.com/snehankekre) who also maintains the [Streamlit Documentation](https://docs.streamlit.io/) website.
+The library is developed by our in-house staff [Snehan Kekre](https://github.com/snehankekre) who also maintains the [Streamlit Documentation](https://docs.streamlit.io/) website.

 Firstly, install Streamlit (of course!) then pip install the `streamlit-shap` library:
 ```bash